SACGF/variantgrid/classification/__discordance_readme.md

 # Discordances

 Discordances are only currently enabled in the Shariant environment.
-The definition of a discordance follows the one used by ClinVar - by dividing clinical significances into 3 buckets:
+The definition of a discordance follows the one used by ClinVar - by dividing classification into 3 buckets:

 Bucket 1: Benign, Likely Benign
 Bucket 2: VUS, VUS-A, VUS-B, VUS-C
 Bucket 3: Likely Pathogenic, Pathogenic

-If for any given allele with multiple classifications, if they fall into two or more buckets, a discordance is raised.
+If for any given allele with multiple classification records, if they fall into two or more buckets, a discordance is raised.

 ## Clinical Groupings
 _formerly clinical contexts_

-While not heavily exposed in the interface currently, published classifications are assigned to a clinical grouping, and the clinical groupings are assigned to an allele.
+While not heavily exposed in the interface currently, published classification records are assigned to a clinical grouping, and the clinical groupings are assigned to an allele.

 This will allow us to sub-divide classifications within the same allele by condition, if the conditions were significantly different.